edsilfer/dialectica/packages/diff-viewer/README.md

 - **diff viewer (`<DiffViewer />`)** compatible with git / GitHub diff.
 - **file-explorer** with support for scrolling to file, expand-collapse, search, file metadata, etc.
-- **overlay API** that support rendering custom components over a line.
+- **overlay API** that supports rendering custom components over a line.
-- **widget API** that allows easy doc of custom components on top of below a line/
+- **widget API** that allows easy dock of custom components on top of or below a line/
 - **theming** with 5 pre-configured themes and support for adding your own.
 - **GitHub integration** via `./packages/github`